Livestalk — Livestock Management Platform

 The identification pipeline itself runs in three sequential phases on each captured frame.
 First, a machine learning model trained specifically on livestock detects the presence and type of animal (e.g. cattle) and draws a bounding box around it.
 Second, a specialized model zooms into that bounding box and identifies the animal’s ear tag — the unique identifier physically attached to each head of livestock.
 Third, an OCR/barcode model reads the tag number, QR code, or barcode, and looks up the corresponding animal record in the database — completing the loop from raw video frame to a fully identified, tracked inventory entry.
 All without human intervention.

-On the user-facing side, the Azure-hosted User Portal Server delivers reports, notifications, and management tools across every platform the operator might be on — web, PC, Mac, iOS, Android, and Magic Leap AR for on-farm hands-free access.
+On the user-facing side, the Azure-hosted User Portal Server delivers reports, notifications, and management tools across every platform the operator might be on — web, PC, Mac, iOS, Android, and AR headsets for on-farm hands-free access.
 The result is a full-stack pipeline from camera to cloud to operator device, running continuously in the background while the rancher goes about their day.

 Video